noelleon2001/Googol-1e100/README.md

 # Bin Brain: Googol 1e100

-BinBrain is an app that leverages artificial intelligence using advanced object detection models to make recycling easier and more accessible for everyone.
+BinBrain is an app that leverages artificial intelligence using an advanced classification model to make recycling easier and more accessible for everyone.
 Developed using Google technologies such as Flutter, Firebase and Google Cloud Storage, Binbrain is a solution targeting to achieve three of the Sustainable Development Goals (SDGs), which are Sustainable Cities and Communities, Responsible Consumption and Production and Life on Land.

 ## Getting Started
 ### Initial Setup